Court rulings tip Egypt's transition into turmoil

 CAIRO Egypt's supreme court ruled on Thursday to dissolve the Islamist-led parliament, plunging a troubled transition to democracy into turmoil just two days before an election to replace ousted leader Hosni Mubarak.

-Islamists who gained most from Mubarak's overthrow decried what they called a "coup" by an army-led establishment still full of Mubarak-era officials.
-They said the street movement that spurred last year's uprising would not let it pass.
+Islamist politicians who had gained most from Mubarak's overthrow decried what they called a "coup" by an army-led establishment still stuffed with Mubarak-era officials.
+They said the street movement that spurred last year's popular uprising would not let it pass.

+Outside the constitutional court, protesters chanted "Down, down with military rule" and hurled stones at troops lined up in a security cordon.

 The parliamentary vote earlier this year had swept long repressed Islamists into a commanding position in the legislature, a feat the Muslim Brotherhood had aimed to repeat with their candidate in Saturday and Sunday's presidential vote.